-- Thermal insulation comparable to tree caves inhabited by bees
+- Thermal insulation comparable to tree cavities inhabited by bees

-- Entrance tunnel and volume of the brood chamber comparable to tree caves inhabited by bees
+- Entrance tunnel and volume of the brood chamber comparable to tree cavities inhabited by bees

 - Operation with top beams

-- Geometry based on tree caves inhabited by bees higher than wide
+- Geometry based on tree cavities inhabited by bees higher than wide

 - Inserting of a common frame size possible

 - Access to the brood chamber from above and below possible